RAMAKRISHNA3488/ramakrishna3488/README.md

 - **Rajeev Gandhi Memorial College of Engineering and Technology**
   MCA in Computer Science , CGPA: 7.2 (2023 - 2025)

-## 🏆 Achievements

-- GeeksForGeeks Institute Rank Topper (2021-2025), 570 problems solved , 1785 Rating(3 star).
-- Ranked in Top 9% in Leetcode Globally & Ranked in Top 9% on GeekForGeeks.
-- Achieved Top 1% ranking in the cloud computing NPTEL with a score of 87% .

 # 📫 Let's Connect!